Marvin Harriott

-Marvin Lee Harriott (born 20 April 1974) is an English former professional footballer who played as a full back.
+Marvin Lee Harriott (born 20 April 1974) is an English former professional footballer who played as a right-back.

 Career

 Harriott spent the 1992–93 season with Luton Town, and after a brief spell with Barnsley, joined Bristol City, where he made 36 appearances in the Football League.
 Harriott later played for Grays Athletic, Cardiff City, Aylesbury, Gloucester City, Scarborough and Kingstonian.

 Harriott also participated at the 1993 FIFA World Youth Championship, making five appearances in the tournament.